 Bulk/batch processing (for example, batch processing transactions) can affect your connection.
 Ask your IT department to schedule these processes during low-demand times (like overnight), if possible.

 In addition to the troubleshooting tips provided above, if you still find yourself asking “Why is my Internet connection slow?”, a simple thing you can do is to unplug one computer at a time, running a speed test after each.

 If you are in an area that doesn’t have super-fast connections available, ask your provider about purchasing a second connection.
-You can use it exclusively for your business-critical and real-time applications such as Voice over IP and video conferencing.
+You can use it exclusively for your business-critical and real-time applications such as Voice over IP, video conferencing and Unified Communications.
 Or you can add a load balancing & failover service to balance your network traffic between two circuits and ensure failover to one circuit should another fail.